biosustain/brenda_km/report.md

 kinetic parameter data from the online database BRENDA.
 We assess the models' qualitative fit to the available data and quantitatively compare their out-of-sample predictive performance.
-The best model is shown to compare favourably with the current state of the art, without needing to use costly external features such as chemical fingerprints.
+The best model is shown to compare favourably with the current state of the art while covering a wide range of enzymes, substrates and organisms of interest to the biological community.

 We discuss how the results of our analysis can be integrated into a kinetic modelling framework.

 ## Methods